isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 Required Classification
 ~~~~~~~~~~~~~~~~~~~~~~~

-In some cases it is useful to limit the scope of a class to a
+In some cases it is useful to limit the scope of a class to a pool,
-shared network, subnet, or pool.
+subnet, or shared network.
 There are two parameters which are used
 to limit the scope of the class by instructing the server to evaluate test
 expressions when required.